SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

 > This sample app stores data in a SQLite database in the `.data` directory.

----
-**NOTE**

-To run the connector, you will need to make it accessible to the Internet.
+**NOTE**: To run the connector, you will need to make it accessible to the Internet.
 We recommend using a program like [ngrok](https://ngrok.com/) to do this, rather than opening ports to you computer in your router setup.
 To use ngrok, you'll need to install it and create an account before following the steps listed below.

----

-## Get it running
+## Get started

 Start by cloning the repository below: